AustralianBioCommons/Learning-Library/index.md

 affiliations:
 toc: false
 ---
 Welcome to The Collections - the home of themed collections of recommended resources to get you started in a new topic.
-These themed collections are curated by the life sciences community in collaboration with Australian BioCommons.
+These collections are curated by the life sciences community in collaboration with Australian BioCommons.

 ## Browse the collections